Yair Naveh: Military Career

+In 2007 Naveh left the IDF.

-After his military service, Naveh was appointed as CEO of CityPass, the consortium building the Jerusalem Light Rail.
-In October 2010, Defense Minister Ehud Barak has approved the appointment of Major General Yair Naveh, 53, as IDF deputy chief of staff replacing Maj.-Gen. Benny Gantz.
+In October 2010, Naveh was called back to the army, when Defense Minister Ehud Barak approved the appointment of Major General Yair Naveh, 53, as IDF deputy chief of staff replacing Maj.-Gen. Benny Gantz.
 He was recommended for the post by the IDF Chief of Staff, Lieutenant-General Gabi Ashkenazi.

 On 1 February 2011, General Naveh was appointed as the stopgap IDF Chief of Staff, and was expected to succeed outgoing Chief of Staff Gen. Gabi Ashkenazi on 14 February 2011.
 Naveh was appointed by Defense Minister Ehud Barak after Gen. Yoav Galant's appointment was withdrawn by Israeli Prime Minister Netanyahu.
 Ultimately, Benny Gantz was confirmed for the job and Naveh remained deputy chief of staff until January 2013.

 He retired from the military in 2015.

 The following is a list of positions Major General Yair Naveh has held during his service in the IDF: